titanml/takeoff-community/README.md

 ## 🚊 Usage

 To use the inference server, use the `iris` launcher (you'll need to have docker installed, too).
-To install, run
+To install iris, run
 ```
 pip install titan-iris
 ```